Follow TV Tropes

 • Hot-Blooded:

 • Rawalpindi may be a mail carrier armed with a handful of badly outdated naval rifles and protected by not even half an inch of armor, but she's absolutely raring for a fight.
-Fitting given that the historical ship engaged in an absolutely hopeless naval action to even momentarily delay Scharnhorst and Gneisenau from sinking Allied convoys rather than stand down and surrender as the German captains requested.
+Fitting given that the historical ship engaged in an absolutely hopeless naval action just to momentarily delay the German battlecruisers Scharnhorst and Gneisenau from sinking Allied convoys rather than stand down and surrender as requested.

 • Marseillaise embodies the fiery spirit of the French Revolution and throws herself and her crew into pursuits (and battles) with that same spirit.